pods-framework/pods/readme.txt

 * Feature: Website fields can now be set to output links with `rel="nofollow"` on them. (@sc0ttkclark)
 * Feature: Drag and drop fields from one group to another. #5937 #6114 #6123 #6456 (@sc0ttkclark)
 * Feature: Support importing and exporting Pods Settings in Pods Packages. #6455 (@sc0ttkclark)
+* Feature: The file field can now support any image, video, or audio mime types that are supported by WordPress. #6577 #6578 (@sc0ttkclark, @JoryHogeveen)
 * Enhancement: New `\Pods\Pod_Manager` class allows reusing Pods instances when working with the same Pod across many areas of the code. (@sc0ttkclark)
 * Enhancement: Added PodsAdmin::check_requirements() helper method. (@sc0ttkclark)
 * Enhancement: Migrate Packages component is now enabled by default on new Pods installs. (@sc0ttkclark)